Bioaqua 6x Gentle-A Retinal Anti Aging Cream

 Using retinol or any retinoids will increase sun-sensitivity in the first few months.
 Though studies show retinoids increase your skin's natural SPF with continuous use, it is best to always wear sunscreen and sun-protection.

-Learn more about Retinyl PropionateCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Retinyl PropionateCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.